‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 If we play out the story of Pleuribus with Kumba and Vegas for 10 years, like there are clearly diminishing returns to the royal flesh you know you have been dealt in all of these situations.

-Like it's just not going to hit the same.
-That said, as human beings, we are simple creatures.
+It's just not going to hit the same.
+That said,

+as human beings, we are simple creatures.
 And you flip over the cards and everyone applauds for you.

 There's just that part of your brain that lights up, right?
-There is that kind of natural organic feedback.

-I think what's interesting about the world that Pluribus creates is all of those feedback loops, all of those like very human responses to things would get warped over time and sanded down over time.
+All of those feedback loops, all of those like very human responses to things would get warped over time and sanded down over time.

 And you would just evolve into a different kind of person who's not responding to the applause of your puppets in the same way anymore because it would be empty.

-Now, as far as the personality types, types, Joe, like I think there's like a big messy conversation to have here about consent.
+Now, as far as the personality types, Joe, like I think there's like a big messy conversation to have here about consent.

 I have a huge consent section inside of this episode.

-So let's save that part of it, especially as it relates to ladies in the hot tub.
+especially as it relates to ladies in the hot tub.
 Sure.

 But even in just like, I'm going to dress up this guy as Elvis.